ShadowDraco/ShadowDraco/README.md

 - I've always been a developer and an artist
 - My hobbies have always been constructive and fulfilling through challenge
-- As a software developer I am able to put all of my skills and perseverance into action
+- As a developer I put all of my skills and perseverance into action
-- Providing a stable life for my future family and remaining consistent is a must for me.
+- Providing a stable life for my future family and remaining consistent is a must

 <br><h4 align="center">How do I do it? </h4>